Dream-Swept-Gamers/Sweet-Memories/README.md

-# Sweet Memories
+# Sweet Memories: Ensuenos
-## Ensuenos
+## About
+### Skills USA
-Originally made for the Maine SkillsUSA 2022 competition
+Originally created for Skills USA: Maine 2022
+It won Third Place (Bronze)

+It is now being developed as a hobby project